By Roger Cox, Editor

 Email:

 Tennis was part of the resort experience when the hotel first opened, but it reached a crescendo in 1972 when what were then 12 red-clay courts became the venue for the inaugural Volvo International Tournament.
-The event subsequently moved to North Conway's Cranmore Racquet Club and then on to Stratton before ending up in New Haven, where it was replaced by the Pilot Pen.
-But it left a legacy at the home in rooms that bear the names of such former guests as as Rod Laver, Ken Rosewall, and Roy Emerson, all of whom played in the Volvo event.
+The event subsequently moved on, but its legacy survives in rooms that bear the names of such former competitors as as Rod Laver, Ken Rosewall, and Roy Emerson, all of whom played in the Volvo event.

 Tragically, those courts have disappeared, replaced by a spa and conference center.
 Four new red-clay courts were constructed off to the east, but that hardly compensates for the loss of history.
 The hotel's solid tennis pro, Tom Over, continues to spend his summers at the hotel.
 After playing satellite events, Over went to work for Laver-Emerson Tennis Holidays at what was then their site at Palmetto Dunes Oceanfront Resort on South Carolina's Hilton Head Island.

 Golf Courses.
-The resort has 27 holes of golf altogether.
-That includes the original 18 holes designed by Donald Ross.
+The resort has 27 holes of golf altogether, 18 of them designed by Donald Ross and later renovated using Ross's original plans.
 Its front nine is relatively level and open, while the back 9 is hillier and more exacting.
 The 2nd and 18th holes cross the Ammonoosuc River.
 Par 71.
 Length: 6,543 yards from the championship tees.
-There is also a relatively new Mt.
-Pleasant 9-hole course and an 18-hole practice putting green.
+There is also the challenging Mt.
+Pleasant 9-hole course.

 And ...
-The hotel has two swimming pools, one indoor and heated, the other outdoor.
-Both are original to the hotel.
-There is also a sauna and Jacuzzi, an equestrian center, carriage rides, guided hikes, bike rentals (and guided mountain-bike trips), historical tours of the hotel and property, croquet, volleyball, fishing, and a video arcade and game room.
-The hotel is a short drive from coal-burning Mt.
-Washington Cog Railway, which goes to the top of Mt.
+The hotel has two swimming pools, one indoor and heated, the other outdoor which is open year-round.
+A full-service Spa features 13 treatment rooms plus full salon services.
+There is also a whirlpool near the indoor pool, an equestrian center, carriage rides, guided hikes, bike rentals (and guided mountain-bike trips), historical tours of the hotel and property, fishing, and a video arcade and game room.
+Come winter, guests enjoy alpine and Nordic skiing at Bretton Woods, sleigh rides, tubing, and other favorite winter pastimes.
+The hotel is a short drive from historic Mt.
+Washington Cog Railway, which rubs to the top of Mt.
 Washington.

 Afterward, there is entertainment in The Cave, an old speakeasy, which is one of six lounges.
 Kids and families can head for the Cranberry Creamery, an ice cream shop.